 The term “cold calling” can also be applied to B2B email marketing or sending message blasts on social media if the list does not key in on prequalified recipients with a reasonable expectation of receiving your message.
 Compared to a ROI of 4,400% for B2C email marketing efforts using an opt-in list, results for B2B will likely be disappointing—especially with a scraped or cold list.

 Business size does matter, but only slightly.
 Of those surveyed who generate less than $1 million in annual revenue, only 2% responded positively to telemarketing and cold calls, while businesses generating $10 million or more in annual revenue revealed a 6% preference for this marketing tactic.

-One possible solution to avoid making calls or sending emails that leave recipients cold is to use intelligent methods to identify warm leads.
+One possible solution to avoid making calls or sending email content marketing campaigns that leave recipients cold is to use intelligent methods to identify warm leads.
 In doing so, it’s more crucial than ever to work with a business partner capable of gathering and analyzing relevant data.
 Gartner Blog Network® member Todd Berkowitz predicted the rise in access to intelligent data will lead to more personalized emails to more targeted lists in 2017 and beyond based on technographics, intent and predictive analytics.

 This can already be seen with the explosion of big data in 2016 and at least one marketing technology newcomer with a proprietary algorithm to access, analyze and repackage that data at a highly personalized level.
 Node, a San Francisco-based startup also known as Node.io, uses AI to identify opportunities by diving deep into people-based data for warm connections.